jakewilson/wumpusxworld/README.md

 Wumpus World
 ============
-This project is a recreation of the Wumpus World from Artificial Intelligence: A Modern Approach.
+This project is a recreation of the Wumpus World from *Artificial Intelligence: A Modern Approach*.